-We are happy to provide home study services for hopeful adoptive families living in Florida.
-Our affordable home studies are conducted by family-oriented caseworkers, making the process seem more like a friendly visit.
+Our agency professionals provide home study services for hopeful adoptive parents who reside in Florida.
+Home studies can feel overwhelming, so my main tip is to be yourself!
+That’s who the social worker is trying to get to know.
+Family-oriented caseworkers conduct our affordable home studies, making the process seem more like a friendly visit from a friend.
 Keep reading to learn more about getting a home study in Florida from the Lifetime Adoption Agency!

-Preparation and communication are key to getting your home study completed.
+Preparation and communication are vital in getting your home study completed.
 The home study process ends with a written report that the caseworker creates about your family.
-It will include basic information from interviews with you as well as information from others.
-Typically, a home study report includes:
+It will contain basic information from interviews with you as well as information from others.
+Typically, a home study report includes information about your:

 - Daily routines